Cultivate a Positive Remote Work Experience

 Start small and grow with your remote tools

 As your team adjusts to remote working, help ease the process for them by stripping back on tools in the beginning.
-In particular, if you’re a company adapting to remote work that is not accustomed to documentation for example, you will quickly discover the newfound importance of writing things down and the need for quick access to information.
+In particular, if you’re a company adapting remote work experience that is not accustomed to documentation for example, you will quickly discover the newfound importance of writing things down and the need for quick access to information.

 Start out with a simple toolset to ensure that each employee is comfortable navigating various documents and assets; the aim here is to avoid the confusion and fragmentation that can often occur when you have too many tools.
 As tensions may be running high, keeping communication simplified and maintaining a clear hierarchy of organisation that is accessible and easy to understand will help your team feel confident and empowered in executing their work without the usual resources they might have in a physical environment.